ISG-ICS/cloudberry/docs/documentation.md

 ```
 ("sockets"="my_asterix_nc1:10001")
 ```
-where *my_asterix* is the name of your cluster instance, and *nc1* is the name of NC node.
+where *my_asterix* is the name of your cluster instance, and *nc1* is the name of the NC node.

 * Ingest the sample data